torstein-vik/zophie/PLANNING.md

 - Add some properties that topological spaces can have, for example Hausdorff, compact, metrizable
 - Add some properties that morphisms of topological spaces can have, for example being closed, being surjective
 - Add the category of commutative rings...
+- Add the set of partially defined functions from the reals to the reals

 # Project Architecture